 Swami Vivekananda has been described as the patriot-saint of India, an Indian nation builder or the father of Indian nationalism.
-The phrases are aptly applied so far as this side of his life and message are concerned. and so far as we can separate this from the other sides of his varied life, with which we do not proposes to deal in this article.
+The phrases are aptly applied so far as this side of his life and message are concerned, and so far as we can separate this from the other sides of his varied life, with which we do not proposes to deal in this article.
 So far

-I am firmly convinced that no good comes out of the man who
+Tam firmly convinced that no good comes out of the man who day and in inight thinks he is misorable.

 If a man, day and night, thinks he is miserable, low and nothing, nothing he becomes.
-If you say yea, yea, I am, I am,' so shall you be; and if you 2 say 'I am not,' think that you are not, and day and night meditate upon the g actionaction fact that you are nothing, aye, nothing shall you be.
-That is the great fact 2 which you ought to remember.
+If you say yea, yea, I am, I am,' so shall you be; and if you say 'I am not,' think that you are not, and day and night meditate upon the fact that you are nothing, aye, nothing shall you be.
+That is the great fact which you ought to remember.

 We are the children of the Almighty, we are sparks of the infinite, divine fire.
 How can we be nothings?
-We are everything, ready to do everything. we can do everything, and man must do everything.
+We are everything, ready to do everything, we can do everything, and man must do everything.

-This faith in themselves was in the hearts of our ancestors, this faith in g selves was the motive power that pushed them forward and forward in arch of civilization, and if there has been degeneration, if there has been themselves was the motive power that pushad them forward and forward in the march of civilization, and if there has been degeneration, if there has been とうらうらう defeat, mark my words, you will find that degradation to have started on the day our people lost this faith in themselves.
+This faith in themselves was in the hearts of our ancestors, this faith in themselves was the motive power that pushed them forward and forward in the march of civilization, and if there has been degeneration, if there has been defeat, mark my words, you will find that degradation to have started on the day our people lost this faith in themselves.